How To Become a First AC

 If you could describe in one word what makes you successful, what would it be?

-Derek Plough is part of the Local 600 Camera Assistant Union.
-Over the past six years he has worked on over twenty feature films, hundreds of music videos, and several commercials.
-Some of his past work includes: Fear Love and Agoraphobia, Small Town Crime, Prepper, In the Name of Ben Hur and Martian Land.
+Derek Plough is a First AC and a member of the Local 600 Camera Assistant Union.
+Over the past six years he has worked on over twenty feature films, several TV shows, hundreds of music videos, and several commercials.
+Some of his recent work includes Strange Angel, Now Apocalypse and Love, Victor.